 Bowling is fun for everyone, and during the day it is easier to find open bowling (no leagues) than in the evening.
 Find a bowling alley near you and bring the kids and their friends.
 Remember, even if you are a 200+ average bowler, they just want to have fun!

 For a fun idea for a spring break activity the whole family will enjoy, consider treating your kids to a movie week in Phoenix and go to a movie once a day for five days.
 At the end of the five days, spend some time talking about the movies and then have your own at-home award ceremony for best film, best actor/actress, and best screenplay or even make up your own award categories.

-Want lunch with your movie?
-At some of the local theaters, you can order food and beverages right from your seats.
+As an added bonus, some of the local theaters also allow guests to order food and beverages right from their seats.
 Many of these theaters have also been upgraded to include more comfortable seats, better sounds, and bigger screens.